hazemfahmyy/Object-Detection-in-an-Urban-Environment/README.md

   }
 ```
 The augmentation exploration can be found in the [Explore augmentations](Explore+augmentations.ipynb) notebook.
-In the `experiment0` run, I also increased the batch size from 2 to 6 and increased number of epochs to 2000 (to keep the same running time of 1~2hours)
+In the `experiment0` run, I also increased the batch size from 2 to 6 and decreased number of epochs from 2500 to 2000 (to keep the same running time of 1~2hours).
-As a conclusion the model seems to have improved a lot in training:
+As a conclusion the model seems to have improved in training:
 The final overall loss could be reduced to around ~1.5 for the training set and ~1.8 for the test set.
+Also as seen from the image below, Early-Stopping could come handful in such a case to stop learning at epoch number 300 where the training had its global minimum at ~0.9 and increased to ~2.6, where it kept iterating to reach a final loss of ~1.5.
 The training and validation results of the improved pipeline are displayed below:
 ![](experiments/experiment0/Augmentation.png)
 As can be seen in the animation, the detection of vehicles is - despite the improvements in metrics - still insufficient.
 The performance of the model is shown in the video below:
 ![](experiments/animation.gif)

+As a further improvement, some parameters could be played with as the learning rate and batch size in addition to different augmentations (e.g., rotation and translation).